umb-hub/What-A-Capacity-Test/README.md

 | **MariaDB RAM** | D|
 | **Workload** | E |

-#### Effect Confusion
+#### Effect Counfouding

-A decision needs to be taken about factor confusion, in particular designer decided to confuse:
+A decision needs to be taken about factor counfouding, in particular designer decided to confuse:

 - A = CE
 - B = DE

+This choices were dicted by the possible relationship between workload and memory RAM of same component.

 Sign table will be generated simply using `itertools`: